bloominstituteoftechnology/Redux-Todo/README.md

   * You will create a todo list using React and Redux.
   * Use the movies project as a reference.
   * The general flow of steps will be to create your store, create your reducers, create your containers, and then create the action creators.
-  * When you add a new item to the todo list an action containing the new todo will be dispatched through all of the reducers.
+  * When you add a new item to the todo array an action containing the new todo object will be dispatched through all of the reducers.
   * To display the todo list you will create a container that receives the `todos` array as a prop and then uses `map` to display it as an unordered list.